FuturisticGoo/pyqt5-material/README.md

-# PySide Material
+# PyQt5 Material

-This is another stylesheet for PySide, this time looks like Material Design.
+This is another stylesheet for PyQt5 which looks like Material Design This is forked from the amazing stylesheet made by UN-GCPDS, here : https://github.com/UN-GCPDS/pyside-material

 There is some custom dark themes: